openshift/training/beta-4-setup.md

 service?
 The service that corresponds to the `serviceName` directive that you see above.

-### Creating a Wildcard Certificate
+### Creating a Wildcard Certificate In order to serve a valid certificate for
-In order to serve a valid certificate for secure access to applications in our cloud domain, we will need to create a key and wildcard certificate that the router will use by default for any routes that do not specify a key/cert of their own.
+secure access to applications in our cloud domain, we will need to create a key and wildcard certificate that the router will use by default for any routes that do not specify a key/cert of their own.
 OpenShift supplies a command for creating a key/cert signed by the OpenShift CA which we will use.
-On the master:
+On the master, as `root`:

     CA=/etc/openshift/master
     osadm create-server-cert --signer-cert=$CA/ca.crt \